 But these aren’t the only times POAs are useful.

-Those who travel extensively, are employed in the military or other dangerous jobs, or those partaking in extreme sports or other high-risk behaviors, may consider creating a POA.
+Those who travel extensively, are in the military or work in other dangerous jobs, or those partaking in extreme sports or other high-risk behaviors, may consider creating a POA.
 Their designated agent would act on their behalf during their absence or should they become incapacitated.

 A power of attorney can be utilized in other financial or property matters such as selling a home or car.
 Or when completing other financial transactions on a principal’s behalf when they are unavailable to engage personally in the transaction.